tamucc-comp-bio/how_to/howto_setup_computer.md

 Identify the operating system of your computer: Windows, Mac, or Linux.

-ChromeOS, iOS, or Android, *are _not_ supported* by [R Studio](https://en.wikipedia.org/wiki/RStudio), therefore it is going to be best for you to use a remote server like the TAMU Launch HPC.
+Neither ChromeOS, iOS, nor Android are  supported by [R Studio](https://en.wikipedia.org/wiki/RStudio), therefore it is going to be best for you to use a remote server like the TAMU Launch HPC.

 ---